 Of all the platforms that are currently available for recruitment marketing, Google AdWords can often seem like the most complicated.
 Setting up a campaign involves lots of keyword research and a whole host of minute details that have to be managed very carefully.
 After all that, the business of tracking your campaign presents further challenges, and arriving at a measurable ROI can sometimes seem like a herculean task.
 Luckily, we’re here to help!
-If you’re having trouble measuring the your AdWords campaign, or just need a little help getting yourself oriented, considering these five tips should do the trick.
+If you’re having trouble measuring your AdWords campaign, or just need a little help getting yourself oriented, considering these five tips should do the trick.

 1. Implement Conversion Tracking